firstdraft/appdev-lessons/lessons/string.md

 #### String literals {-}

+Done with `concat.rb`?
 What a pain!
 Now that we've shown that, under the hood, even creating a string follows the syntax of `noun.verb` — let's never do it again.
 From now on, we'll use the shortcut of creating string "**literals**" in place by typing the characters we want within quotes: `"Thank goodness!"`

 These kinds of exceptions to the regular grammar in order to make life easier are known as "**syntactic sugar**".